 The issues in this case affect interests extending far beyond the individual parties in this case.
 Not only will a decision in this case regarding access to the trial affect individuals and entities who seek to view trial proceedings throughout the State of Minnesota; this Court's decision will immediately impact how many residents of Hennepin County, the State of Minnesota, and around the globe have access to a trial of paramount public importance.
+The ACLU-MN is a private, nonprofit, nonpartisan organization supported by approximately 39,000 individual members and supporters in the State of Minnesota.
+Its purpose is to protect the rights and liberties guaranteed to all Minnesotans by the Minnesota and United States Constitutions, including the rights to freedom of speech and freedom of the press, which are implicated in this matter.
 The ACLU-MN has an extensive background in the field of constitutional rights and a long history of participating as amicus curiae in important matters involving the Minnesota and United States Constitutions.
 The proposed submission - the instant letter - is concise and will not add any delay to the proceedings or the Court's determination on the pending motion regarding closure of the courtroom.

-Although Minnesota Rule of Civil Procedure 129.03 is not directly applicable here, the ACLU-MN certifies that no counsel for a party or the Media Coalition authored this letter in whole or in part, and that no person or entity made a monetary contribution to the preparation or submission of this letter other than the ACLU-MN, its members, and counsel.
+1 Although Minnesota Rule of Civil Procedure 129.03 is not directly applicable here, the ACLU-MN certifies that no counsel for a party or the Media Coalition authored this letter in whole or in part, and that no person or entity made a monetary contribution to the preparation or submission of this letter other than the ACLU-MN, its members, and counsel.